jacobpalm/costa/_posts/2023-08-13-bring-out-the-metal-detector.md

 MineField(1,1) = FieldMined XOR FieldFlagged
 ```

-This will combine the bits of the two constans, and leave the cell with a value of 00000011 - the same as the decimal number 3.
+This will combine the bits of the two constants, and leave the cell with a value of 00000011 - the same as the decimal number 3.
 Later in the code, I can check the state of the cell using the AND operator.
 For example, I can check if a cell is flagged like so:

 ```vb
 IF MineField(1,1) And FieldFlagged THEN